AnyChart/docs.anychart.com/Common_Settings/Legend/Events.md

 <tr><td>legendItemMouseUp</td><td>The left mouse button has been released over an item.</td></tr>
 </table>

-In the sample below, there is a multiple-series chart with the interactivity of the legend modified: when you click on an icon, its fill color is changed, and its series, instead of being hidden / shown, is selected.
+In the sample below, there is a multiple-series chart with the behavior of the legend modified: when you click on an icon, its fill color is changed, and its series, instead of being hidden / shown, is selected.

 **Note:** The methods allowing you to configure legend items individually can be found in the [Individual Legend Items](Individual_Legend_Items) section.